 Once you have finished enameling and cleaning pieces, apply patina, allow to dry, then polish with Euro Tool ULTRA Polishing Pad.

 Using 24-gauge copper wire, place 2 TierraCast antiqued copper plated heishi beads on each side of the enameled bead, and make wire wrapped loops on both ends.
 (Or use a copper eye pin instead of making wire wrapped loops.)

 Use a small jump ring to attach both ends of the chain together.
 Fold the chain in half, and run one doubled end through the top of the pendant.
 Use a medium jump ring to link chain together at back of necklace.
 (This necklace is long enough to put on directly over the head, so it does not need a clasp.)

-Add a bit of wire to the top of the tassel, and slide tassel into the cupola cap (bullet end) and make a wire-wrapped loop above the cap.
+Add a bit of wire to secure the top of the tassel, then slide tassel into the cupola cap (bullet end) and make a wire-wrapped loop above the cap.
 After securely wrapping into place, overwrap for interest and texture.

 Hint: If using sheet in large scale production, consider a bench shear for perfectly straight cuts every time!